Capital at risk. No FSCS protection. Instant access not guaranteed

 People with a SIPP are granted a lot more flexibility, and can hold a wide range of investments within their pension.
 HMRC has set out guidelines for what can and can’t be included.

 RateSetter is one of the first P2P platforms to be available through a SIPP.
 We’ve made this possible by teaming up with a number of forward-thinking SIPP operators.
-Investors with a SIPP operated by one of these platforms will be able to benefit from the normal features and interest rates of the RateSetter platform combined with the tax advantages of a pension.
+Investors with a SIPP operated by one of these platforms will be able to benefit from the features and interest rates of the RateSetter platform combined with the tax advantages of a pension.

 In addition, if you or your company have a Small Self-Administered Scheme (SSAS), you can also invest those funds into RateSetter.

 RateSetter welcomes enquiries from other SIPP and SSAS operators who would like to learn more about peer to peer lending.
+You can reach our team by calling 020 3142 6226 or alternatively emailing them at [email protected].

-A number of SIPP operators (currently four) enable clients to allocate a part of their pension assets to the RateSetter platform.
+Westerby Investment Management enables clients to allocate a part of their pension assets to the RateSetter platform.
 This means that it is possible to diversify a pension portfolio to include peer to peer loans alongside other investments such as stocks and shares and funds.

-Investments made by a SIPP onto the RateSetter platform operate in a very similar way as a RateSetter Everyday account.
-Account holders can make investments into any of the four RateSetter markets in the usual way, and access your SIPP account online at any time.
+Investments made by a SIPP onto the RateSetter platform operate in a very similar way as a regular RateSetter account.
+Account holders can make investments into any of the three RateSetter markets in the usual way, and access your SIPP account online at any time.
 It is important to note that any deposits or withdrawals into SIPP accounts are made between RateSetter and your SIPP bank account – the SIPP bank account is set up by your SIPP operator.

 If you would like to invest part of your self-invested pension plan onto the RateSetter platform, it will be necessary for you to open a SIPP with a provider that has an agreement with RateSetter.